On the Come Up: Awards and honors

+On the Come Up was a New York Times bestseller.
+The Horn Book Magazine and Kirkus Reviews named it one of the best young adult novels of 2019.
+Booklist included it on their 2019 "Top 10 Arts Books for Youth" list.

+Both the book and audiobook editions of On the Come Up are Junior Library Guild selections.

 Film adaptation

 On February 4, 2019, Fox 2000 Pictures acquired the rights to adapt the novel with George Tillman Jr. directing and producing with Robert Teitel, and Jay Marcus from State Street Pictures, alongside Thomas Marty Bowen, Isaac Klausner and John Fischer of Temple Hill Entertainment.
 On December 11, 2019, after Disney's acquisition of 21st Century Fox and closing of Fox 2000, Paramount Players acquired the film adaptation with Kay Oyegun hired to write the script and Tillman Jr. still attached to direct.
 On October 19, 2020, Wanuri Kahiu replaced Tillman Jr. as director of the film.
 On June 10, 2021, it was announced that Sanaa Lathan would make her directorial debut with the film, replacing Kahiu.

-The film has been announced as premiering at the 2022 Toronto International Film Festival.
-It was also announced that the adaptation would release on September 23, 2022, both in limited theaters and on the streaming service Paramount+.
+The film premiered at the 2022 Toronto International Film Festival.
+It was released on September 23, 2022, both in limited theaters and on the streaming service Paramount+.